collinsmathinji/collinsmathinji/README.md

 ## 💫 About Me
 > "Code is poetry written for machines but read by humans."
+>
+> "Always code as if the person who will maintain your code is a violent psychopath who knows where you live."

 Full Stack Developer crafting digital solutions at Universal Peace Federation.
 MERN enthusiast with a passion for Web3 innovation and cybersecurity.
-Building bridges between traditional web and the blockchain frontier.

 ## ⚡ Tech Stack